How to Calculate The Price For Your Hats

-Oska Truffaux from Melbourne VIC, Australia started Truffaux ago, a hat business.
+Oska Truffaux (from Melbourne VIC, Australia) started Truffaux ago.

-Burly Vinson from Houston, Texas, USA started Snappies over 4 years ago, a hat business.
+Burly Vinson (from Houston, Texas, USA) started Snappies over 5 years ago.

 Hey!
 My name is Burly Vinson and I’m the founder of Snappies, a hat brand that creates a unique kind of snapback hat.
 I got tired of the cheap plastic straps found on traditional snapbacks, so I created a hat that uses leather and brass instead of the usual plastic straps.